nilac8991/S-Reborn-KK-ALL-REPO-/README.md

 **Development status for galaxysmtd branch**

-- To merge the fixes for the GApps installation problem from recovery
+- Fix sound problem in Walkman (New Clear Audio configuration needed and Tester!)

 **Development status for ariesve**

-- Include CM 12 ROM base to work on it
+- Start working on xosp-repository2 and create the ariesve_lol branch

 **Development status for XPERIA APPS branch**

-- Solve the problem with the Weather widget
-- Solve the sound enhancement app problem to be working on Walkman
-- Some others updates for each Xperia App
+- Nothing for now

 **Development status for Reborn Addons branch**

-Reborn Addons V3.30 Released!
+- Add the ROM verification before the installation process